esi-khafan1/anotherone/gro/README.md

 ### 2. Parameters
 GRO has 3 modes based on its [Documentation](https://doc.dpdk.org/dts-20.02/test_plans/dpdk_gro_lib_test_plan.html#test-case1-dpdk-gro-lightmode-test-with-tcp-ipv4-traffic).
 Different modes can be set via flush parameter in testpmd interactive mode. `rte_gro_timeout_flush` sends the packet to upper layer when timeout occurs after flush parameter value of receive burst calls. it will also update the header if the packet is merged.
 If any merged packet reaches maximum size of its type (like 64KB for TCP4) then it is sent to upper layer

-### 3. Merge Workflow
+### 3. Data Structures
 General reassembly table of `rte_gro` passes different packet types to protocol-specific reassembly tables like TCP where merging is handled.
+Each reassembly table is a hash table, where its key is its protocol common key and its value contains a pointer to the head mbuf of the reassembled packet and other state information (e.g., the TCP sequence number it's waiting for next).
 The main responsibilites of reassembly tables' associated functions are:
 - **Check TCP sequence numbers** to ensure packets are contiguous.
 - **Compare the TCP 5-tuple** (source/destination IP, source/destination port, protocol) for flow matching.
 - **Handle TCP flags** like FIN and PUSH correctly, which often signal the end of a merge opportunity.